arunabh-a/Tabenspace/README.md

-# tabenspace
+# TabenSpace - One piece of Software to Organize everything you do on the Internet

-A Productive Home Page for Chrome to Organize and Access your Regular Used Tabs
+Tabenspace is a Web Information Manager used to organize your daily viewed and visited websites It will replace your regular looking browser home page into a productive and practical organizer for weebsites